Hornbill-Docs/esp-config/esp-config/_inline/webhook-expression.md

     <tbody>
         <tr>
             <td noWrap><code>record.*</code></td>
-            <td>The record-specific field values, they use the samne names/data types as defined in the database.
+            <td>The record-specific field values, they use the same names/data types as defined in the database.
             </td>
         </tr>
         <tr>